 - Again, VA has no DTI caps

 I recently got a VA Loan approved and closed with a 63% debt to income ratio.
 The Gustan Cho Team at Loan Cabin Inc. has no debt to income ratio nor credit score requirement on VA Home Loans.

 Installment Loans Under 10 Months

-FHA allows deferred student loan payments to be exempted from debt to income ratio qualifications as long as the deferment is at least 12 months.
-However, conventional loan programs do not allow this.
+FHA no longer allows deferred student loan payments to be exempted from debt to income ratio qualifications.

 Paying Down Credit Cards And Paying Off Other Debts